What happens once you have filed a complaint

-If sufficient contact information has been provided, the complainant(s) will receive, within 7 working days of the complaint, a notice of receipt for such complaint.
-This notification may include requests for further information, as necessary.
+If sufficient contact information has been provided, the complainant(s) will receive, within 7 working days of having filed the complaint, a receipt confirmation.
+This confirmation may include requests for further information, as necessary.

-Following investigation, The European Money Markets Institute will produce a report that outlines a summary of the complaint, the response to the complaint, and any remedial actions that may be taken to address the complaint.
-Prior to finalisation of the report, The European Money Markets Institute may escalate any issues related to a complaint to other governing bodies, as deemed necessary.
-The European Money Markets Institute will provide the report to the complainant(s) without unnecessary delay, if the appropriate contact information was made available.
+Following investigation, we will produce a report that outlines a summary of the complaint, the response to you, and any remedial actions that may be taken to address the complaint.
+Prior to finalisation of the report, we may escalate any issues related to a complaint to one or more European Money Markets Institute governing body, as deemed necessary.
+We will then provide you with our answer without unnecessary delay if the appropriate contact information was made available.

 The appeal will be reviewed by the relevant Oversight Committee (when the complaint relates to a benchmark and was not escalated in first instance), Market Committee (when the complaint relates to a Market program, e.g., STEP initiative, and was not escalated in first instance), or by the Board of Directors (when escalation to an Oversight Committee, Market Committee or to the Board of Directors already occurred in first instance).
-Such authorised governing body will review the appeal and any accompanying evidence and deliver a response to the appeal in a timely fashion to the complainant(s).
+Such authorised governing body will review the appeal and any accompanying evidence and deliver a response to the appeal.

 Complaints received by The European Money Markets Institute will be addressed and managed in accordance with relevant Belgian legislation and regulatory data protection standards.